5 reasons to create a brief; effective marketing for SMEs

 That’s a big investment by anyone’s standards, and yet so many business owners will enter into a design project without a brief; flying blind.
 If you add to this the fact that most businesses are now producing large volumes of marketing resources across multiple channels (print, online, social etc.), it soon becomes apparent that the marketing process needs to be as efficient as possible if it is to deliver maximum results.
 And that all starts with a well-written brief.

-Natalie Porter, Graphic Designer Extraordinaire at VMS sheds some light: “The creative brief makes sure that everyone is on the same page, and holds all the relevant information in one, easy to navigate, central location.
+Natalie Porter, Graphic Designer Extraordinaire at Viewpoint Marketing sheds some light: “The creative brief makes sure that everyone is on the same page, and holds all the relevant information in one, easy to navigate, central location.
 As a professional marketing services agency we take the creative brief very seriously.
 It allows us to develop a comprehensive understanding of our client’s objective and better determine how we can deliver the most value.”

 Marketing is more effective if its starts with a well written brief, and here’s 5 reasons why…